Diary of a Chambermaid (1964 film): Production

 The film was originally intended as a vehicle for the Mexican actress Silvia Pinal, who had starred in Buñuel's earlier films Viridiana (1961) and The Exterminating Angel (1962).
 Pinal learned French and was willing to work for free, but the French producers of Diary of a Chambermaid cast Jeanne Moreau instead.

 Shooting on the film began on 21 October 1963.
 The final scene, in which marching rightists shout "Vive Chiappe", references the Paris police chief who stopped Buñuel's 1930 film L'Âge d'Or from being exhibited after the theater in which it was being shown was destroyed by Fascists.

 Release

 In 1964, the film was screened at the Venice Film Festival and the New York Film Festival.
-It was first released on home video in the U.S. on 22 March 1989, and was re-released in theaters in the U.S. in 2000, beginning with the screening of a new 35-mm print at the Film Forum in New York City on 13 October.
+It was first released on home video in the U.S. on 22 March 1989, and was re-released in theaters in the U.S. in 2000, beginning with the screening of a new 35-mm print at the Film Forum in New York City on 22 September.

+In 2001, Diary of a Chambermaid was released on DVD by The Criterion Collection.

+Kino Lorber released the film on Blu-ray on March 25, 2025.

+Reception

+On review aggregator Rotten Tomatoes, the film has an 88% rating and an average rating 7.9/10 based on 24 reviews.

+Eugene Archer of The New York Times wrote "Sadly, the intervening decades seem to have weakened Mr. Bunuel's powers.
+His new adaptation of Octave Mirbeau's Diary of a Chambermaid suffers in comparison with the strange but memorable version Jean Renoir did with Paulette Goddard in 1946."